Lubsch/nixos-config/README.md

 ### Secrets

 I decided on not managing secrets using nix, making bootsstrapping easier.
 Secret management (especially on such a small scale) should be seen as a stateful problem, when you think about it.
-Passwords are stored in `/passwords/<username>`.
+Passwords are stored in `/persist/passwords/<username>`.
 Perhaps I will start managing secrets using nix when/if there is a native NixOS solution.

-### SSH remote access

-The file `./nixos-modules/common/user.nix` defines `openssh.authorizedKeys.keys`, which are the public keys of keypairs that can access the user over ssh.
-All ssh private keys are of course stored locally and always live on one device only (in the `~/.shh` folder, except for hostkeys)

 ## Installation Guide